uchicago-computation-workshop/Spring2020/04-09_Bainbridge/README.md

 **Registration:**

 The presentation will be held virtually on Zoom.
 For security purposes, please register through this [link](https://uchicago.zoom.us/meeting/register/vp0tdumspzgikuc8ngO3bOop5UYB2sYbsA) to request access.
+Only accounts affliated with the University of Chicago will be allowed to join the meeting.

 ---